-A title company will perform this service to make sure there are no legal rights to a property that have not been settled before a title can be transferred to a new owner.
+A title company will perform this service to make sure there are no legal rights to a property that has not been settled before a title can be transferred to a new owner.

-State and local taxes that need to be paid when a title is transferred to a new owner.
+The state and local taxes need to be paid when a title is transferred to a new owner.

 A government act that insures all lenders fully disclose the costs associated with the money being borrowed.

 A person employed by a lending company who evaluates a borrower’s loan application and all of the paperwork involved to determine if the borrower can receive the loan or not.